cfmeyers/cfmeyers.github.io/_posts/2015-05-20-tdding-a-flask-api.markdown

         app = Flask(__name__)
         {% endhighlight %}

-3.)  `ImportError: No module named flask`, fixed with `pip install flask`
+3.)  `ImportError: No module named flask`: fix this with `pip install flask`

-4.)  `ValueError: No JSON object could be decoded` is our first real error, prompting us to actually set up the 'hello world' route we're testing.
+4.)  `ValueError: No JSON object could be decoded`: this is your first real error, prompting you to actually set up the 'hello world' route you're testing.

         {% highlight python %}
         from flask import Flask, jsonify